About Us

 Celebrations

-• Maine Children’s Alliance just announced that The MidCoast Community Collaborative has been selected as a 2023 Giraffe Award recipient.
+• In 2024, the Maine Children’s Alliance recognized the The MidCoast Community Collaborative as a 2023 Giraffe Award recipient.
 The Giraffe Award is given to unsung heroes in communities throughout the state who “stick out their necks” for Maine kids and their families.

 As we continue to work to connect all of our partners we would like to also highlight and share your work and events.
 If you have any opportunities that you would like to broadcast to the larger Collaborative network, please consider sharing them via our Facebook group!